dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 ### Non-Validated Builds

-Non-validated builds are useful for getting an early read on quality or ensuring that the path between repos low in the stack flow bits as often as possible.
+Non-validated builds are useful for getting an early read on quality or ensuring that the path between repos deep in the stack flow bits as often as possible.
 In this mode, there is no quality gate between the repos aside from whether the repo builds or not.
 This effectively looks like a channel branch into a new channel with:
 - Subscriptions that do not gate on quality to move bits
 - Auto-merges between upstream branches and the new channel branches.